law-employment-at-will

 intent by Wal-Mart to modify Guerra's at-will employment status; (2) there was no evidence that any of the Wal-Mart officers who

-made the oral statements to Guerra had authority to bind Wal-Mart to a contract for lifetime employment; (3) any such oral agreement
+made the oral statements to Guerra had authority to bind Wal-Mart to a contract for lifetime employment; (3) any such oral

-or terminate Guerra.
+to demote or terminate Guerra.

 The general rule in Texas, and in most states, is that absent a specific agreement to the

-contrary, employment may be terminated by the employer or the employee at will, for good
+contrary, employment may be terminated by the employer or the employee at will, for

-cause, bad cause, or no cause at all.
+good cause, bad cause, or no cause at all.
 Montgomery County Hosp.
 Dist. v.
-Brown, 965 S.W.2d 501, 502
+Brown, 965 S.W.2d

-(Tex.
-1998) (holding an employer's oral statements did not modify an employee's at-will status absent a definite,
+501, 502 (Tex.
+1998) (holding an employer's oral statements did not modify an employee's at-will status absent

-statements of those in authority.
+on oral statements of those in authority.
 Gilmartin v.
 Corpus Christi Broad.
 Co., 985 S.W.2d 553, 555 (Tex.
-App.--San

-Antonio 1998, no pet.).
+App.--San Antonio 1998, no pet.).

 For such a contract to exist, the employer must unequivocally indicate a definite intent to